pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 ```

-- UIKit

-Create a PubNub instance and store it as a strong reference:
+UIKit: store `PubNub` as a strong reference:

 ```
 1import UIKit